top of page

 In our previous post 8 getaway cheap ideas for couples, we share eight frugal ideas to get away with your partner that center around being active, in the moment, and disconnected from technology.

-6. Be active together
+6. Be Active Together

 Participate in activities that make you and your spouse feel supported and in the moment.
 These activities can be free or can occur over short periods.
 What matters most is that you and your spouse feel a complete immersion and focus in an activity, where you experience a sense of timelessness, deep engagement, and joy.